-Each of these machines use files called SVG files to create projects that you can cut with vinyl to create custom projects for home and commercial use.
+Each of these machines uses files called SVG files to create projects that you can cut with vinyl to create custom projects for home and commercial use.
 There are so many free files that you can access as well as those that you can purchase.
-If you are planning to create projects for sale, then you have to be sure that the files have are sold or given for commercial use.
-To do otherwise, infringes on copyright laws.
+If you are planning to create projects for sale, then you have to be sure that the files have been sold or given for commercial use.
+To do otherwise infringes on copyright laws.

 So, what should you consider when making an electronic cutting machine?